odddollar/Academic-contact-finder/documentation/USER_GUIDE.md

 ### Entering Researcher Details

 1. **Enter Name in Fields Provided**:
-   - Provide first and last name for the most accurate results.
+   - Provide the first and last name to return the most accurate results.
-   - However, if only a last name is entered, the search will still be performed.
+   - However, the search will still be performed if only the last name is entered.

 2. **Enter Institution Details**:

-   - Provide the name for the researcher's institution if that information is known.
+   - Provide the name for the researcher's institution, if that information is known.

      <img src="../images/SearchArea.png" style="margin: auto;">

 ### Performing the Search

 1. **Initiate Search**:
-   - After entering the necessary details press the "Search" button.
+   - After entering the necessary details, press the 'Search' button.
 2. **Processing**:
-   - The app will perform API requests from "Scopus" first.
+   - The app will perform the API requests from Scopus first.
-   - If limited results is found through this method it will automatically perform web scraping.
+   - If limited results are found through this method, it will automatically perform web scraping.
    - A browser window will open while the application searches the web.
+This will not affect the final outcome.

 ### Viewing Results

 1. **Review the Results**:
-   - Once search is complete, the results will be displayed at the bottom of the screen.
+   - Once the search has completed, the results will be displayed under the search fields.

 2. **Order of Results**:
    - All results returned by **Scopus** will contain the **most recent** results first.
-   - All results attained from **web scraping** will be shown after the Scopus results and will be ordered based on how they're found using **Google's SEO**.
+   - All results returned by **web scraping** will be shown after the Scopus results, and will be returned in order of how they were found - using **Google's Search Engine Optimisation (SEO)**.

 ## 6. Emailing Results

 1. **Setting Default Email Address**:
-   - Press the button "Change default email address" to change your email which is currently entered.
+   - Click the **'Change default email address'** button to change the email initially entered.

      <img src="../images/ChangeDefaultEmail.png" style="margin: auto;">

 2. **Email All Results**:
-   - By pressing "Email All" at the bottom of the screen, If you're using a **Mac** the mail app will open with the email laid out in a similar format to the display on the application.
-If you're using **Windows**, a few options will appear, you must select **Outlook** before you can send the email.
+   - If using **Mac**, clicking the **'Email All'** button at the bottom of the screen will open the mail application.
+A drafted email will be automatically created, containing all contact details returned from the search.
+   - If using **Windows**, multiple mail application options will appear.
+Select **Outlook** in order to send the results to the default email address.

-   - Once selected, you will be able to send all results that the app has found to your email address.
+   - Once selected, you will be able to send all results that the app has found to the default email address.

      <img src="../images/EmailAllButton.png" style="margin: auto;">

 3. **Send Individual Results**:
-   - If you only wish to email yourself one of the results, simply press the "Send" button inside the result you wish to choose.
+   - If you only wish to send one of the results to the default email, click on the **'Send'** button inside of the result you wish to choose.

-   - Similarly to the email all functionality, if you're using **Mac**, the mail app will open and allow you to send the result that way.
-If using **Windows**, you must select **Outlook** before being able to send the results to yourself.
+   - Simliar to the 'Email All' functionality, if using **Mac**, the mail application will open and allow you to send the result that way.
+   - If using **Windows**, select **Outlook** in order to send the results to the default email address.

      <img src="../images/EmailResult.png" style="margin: auto;">